foo123/modelview.js/manual.md

 // validate each element in a collection using "eachValidator" ModelView.Validation.Validate.EACH( eachValidator );

-// validate fields of an object with a FIELD Validator ModelView.Validation.Validate.FIELD({
+// validate fields of an object with a FIELDS Validator ModelView.Validation.Validate.FIELDS({
     'field1': ModelView.Validation.Validate.GREATER_THAN( 0 ),
     'field2': ModelView.Validation.Validate.BETWEEN( v1, v2 ),
     'field3': /* a custom validator */ ModelView.Validation.Validator(function(v) { /* .. */ return true; })